Why do people use professional estate sale services?

 You make it sound so simple, and yet I'm overwhelmed!

 We know that settling an estate and emptying a household is a daunting task.
-By letting us work for you, it allows you to focus ONLY on those things in the home that you want to keep as heirlooms.
-You can ignore all the rest and let us take care of it.
+By letting a professional work for you, it allows you to focus ONLY on those things in the home that you want to keep as heirlooms.
+You can ignore all the rest and let them take care of it.